kirillkh/rs_teardown_tree/benchmarks/benchmarks.md

 1. Refill the copy so that its internal state is again equivalent to the master.
 1. Rinse, repeat.

-We measure the average time it takes to perform the steps above with two parameters: `N` (the number of items in the master copy) and `B` (the number of items removed by a single `delete_range` operation).
+We measure the mean time it takes to perform the steps above with two parameters: `N` (the number of items in the master copy) and `B` (the number of items removed by a single `delete_range` operation).
 Each graph shows how much slower the given operation was on average relative to `TeardownTree::delete_range()` (used as baseline).